Spyderisk/spyderisk-python/README.md

 # Spyderisk System Modeller Python Implementation

-This is a Python package for Spyderisk.
+This Python package parses Spyderisk domain and system model NQ files and represents the entities from these models as Python objects, offering a static, read-only view of a system or domain model.

 ## Build and Test Instructions